 We used to meet up with extended family each and every Boxing Day and walk together which I used to love.
 It even got to the point where we had a little boat race across the lake at the park as well (best homemade boat competition lol).

 Note – Clicking on any item below will take you to the store so you can see details and purchase – for your convenience.
 The links are affiliate links, which means I earn a small commission for any purchase you make – at absolutely no cost to you, of course.

 And there you have it – 59 Fun Family Christmas Traditions that you can try this year!

-Whether you have family traditions already, or are just getting started – there’s so much inspiration in this list that you’ll have found something new to try this year.
+Whether you have a Christmas tradition (or many!) already, or are just getting started – there’s so much inspiration in this list that you’ll have found something new to try this holiday season.